 Horse racing is another sport where looking for value is essential.
 Just like in any other sport, it is up to you to find where bookies are overestimating or underestimating the likelihood of any event.

 There is a formula to calculate the value of your bet.
-Of course, this calculation is only a reflection of your estimation of the true odds of the event.
-It is only as accurate as your own estimation.
+Of course, this calculation is only a reflection of your estimation of the true odds of the event — it is only as accurate as your own estimation.

 Expected Value Betting Formula